lemairetheo/R-type/client/input/textInput/TextInput.md

 ## Expected Output

-1. A white input box appears at the specified position in the window.
+1. Two white input boxes appear at the specified positions in the window.
-2. The placeholder text "Type something..." is visible when the input is empty.
+2. The placeholder text "Enter text..." and "Enter numbers..." are visible when the inputs are empty.
-3. Clicking on the input box activates it, allowing you to type.
+3. Clicking on an input box activates it, allowing you to type.
+4. The first input accepts alphanumeric characters and symbols (`;`, `:`, `.`, `/`, `\`).
+5. The second input accepts only numeric values.
-4. The console prints the current text in real-time whenever it changes.
+6. The console prints the current input text in real-time for both fields.

 ---